Providing more help and support for victims and witnesses is key to building a better criminal justice system.

 The Victims and Witnesses (Scotland) Act 2014 introduced a number of measures to improve support for victims and witnesses.

-As part of the commitments made in our plan: Justice in Scotland: vision and priorities and the Programme for Government 2017 to 2018, we are working with justice partners and other organisations to build on this, by:
+We are working with justice partners and other organisations to build on this, by:

 - reviewing current support for victims of crime, and looking at the potential to introduce a single point of contact to help victims through the process